basiralab/UniFed/README.md

 ```

 ## Contact
-If you have any questions, do not hesitate to contact us by hasaniatefe0@gmail.com.
-I will be happy to assist.
+If you have any questions, do not hesitate to reach out to us at hasaniatefe0@gmail.com or by creating an issue.
+We would be happy to assist you.